 Out and Proud!

-While some portion of MAGA are so fact-resistant they’d let Trump shoot their dog and defend him, many are feeling doubt and some are openly defecting.
+While some portion of MAGA are so fact-resistant they’d let Trump shoot their dog and cheer, many are feeling doubt and some are openly defecting.
 We change hearts and minds through our own integrity.

 How to do it:

 In the 80’s and 90’s “Coming Out” was a political movement as much as a personal act.
 Research showed that the biggest predictor of supporting gay rights was knowing you knew a queer person.
 It wasn’t an easy decision — coming out might result in family shunning, job loss, or even physical attack.
-Being visible held real risks, but it also changed public opinion seemingly overnight.
+Being visible held real risks, but it also reversed public opinion in mere decades.

 Feminists have encouraged a similar approach to move society on rape and abortion.
 Stigma shifts when we know someone affected.
 France recently revised rape laws due to the bravery of one woman who insisted the shame be on the men.

-Erode the social high ground conservatives claim.
-It’s a delicate balance to be oneself and maintain boundaries while avoiding confrontation that entrenches division.
 How you proceed depends on your circumstances.
-Balance your activism with your own needs and safety.
-Coming out as yourself is a lifelong process.
+Balance your activism with your own needs and safety but be brave, too.
+Coming out as your authentic self is a lifelong process!

 Let’s try a few examples.